Skip to content

 Remember: this plan is not set in stone.
 It's a general roadmap.
 You can always adapt and revise the plan as your organization's goals change (they will definitely change!) or as you get feedback from your employees.

-After a plan has been established, HR teams are able to see clearly what needs to be done.
-Not only for HR but for all parties involved in promoting and upholding each initiative and program.
+Equipped with a plan, HR teams are able to see clearly what needs to be done.
+All parties involved in promoting and upholding the employee recognition strategy also have visibility into the plan.

 The final step is to zoom in and execute your ideas.
 Of course, launching multiple programs cannot happen all at once.
-This is a long-term plan.
-But the idea is to start working on the program that is linked to your most urgent organizational needs.
+This is a long-term objective.
+But start working on the program that is linked to your most urgent organizational needs.

-If we take the example from above, your goal of "motivating high performance" was given the highest priority.
-As such, the "celebration of quarterly wins" is an initiative you will be prioritizing.
+In the example above, the goal of motivating high performance is the highest priority.
+As such, you will prioritize the celebration of quarterly wins.

 The next step is to zoom in.
-You want to set some parameters for this "celebration of quarterly wins" program.
+You want to set some parameters for these celebrations.

 Some factors to consider:

-Here, the goal is to create a practical process.
-Management doesn't have to wonder when to give recognition, who should receive it, or how often to do it.
-The guidelines are clearly explained to them.
-As a result, the vague goal of "giving more recognition" turns into clear, concrete actions that can be followed with minimal effort.
+Create a practical process.
+Managers don’t have to wonder when to give recognition, who should receive it, or how often to do it.
+There are clear guidelines.
+As a result, the vague goal of "giving more recognition" turns into concrete actions to take.

 Final Thoughts

-Asking resistant managers to "give more recognition" is like asking someone to simply "exercise more" and hoping they'll magically do it.
+Asking people to give more recognition is like asking someone to simply exercise more and hoping they'll magically do it.
 Spoiler: they probably won't.

 "Creating a culture of recognition" is a broad goal.
 It must be broken down.

-When people are held accountable for concrete actions, results and progress are much more likely to occur.
-As such, your company needs to establish ideas and expectations that are tied to your most urgent goals.
-This article proposes a solution for HR teams: A framework to support their planning efforts.
+When there are clear stakeholders who are responsible for taking concrete actions, you will see progress and results.
+Your company needs to establish ideas and expectations that are tied to your most important goals.
+This article gives HR teams a framework to support employee recognition efforts.

-With a recognition roadmap, HR teams can stay focused on the big picture, and as a result, come up with worthwhile ideas.
+With a recognition roadmap, HR leaders can stay focused on the big picture and come up with impactful ideas.
 Most importantly, everyone knows what is expected of them.
-And just like the people who received a workout program, with a clear plan in place, your company will be set up to succeed from the very start.